-Her short fiction has appeared in, or is slated to appear in, Front Porch Review, Literally Stories, The Short Tale 100, Sotto Voce, Writers’ Bloc (Rutgers), Diet Soap, Pif Magazine, and Dark Sky Magazine, among other journals.
+Her short fiction has appeared in, or is slated to appear in, Crack the Spine, Stockholm Review of Literature, Front Porch Review, Literally Stories, The Short Tale 100, Sotto Voce, Writers’ Bloc (Rutgers), Diet Soap, Pif Magazine, and Dark Sky Magazine, among other journals.

-Follow her site or Twitter posts for details about new publications, including her debut novel, The Blind.
+Follow her site or Twitter posts for details about new publications.